 \subsection{Li-Xing bound}

-Li \& Xing have shown that there exists an integer $N(d, q)$ such that any $[[n>N, k, d]]_q$ code must satisfy the QHB \cite{lixing}, an idea posited earlier by Aly \cite{alyproofsketch}.
-As mentioned above, we assume $q=2$ for simplicity, but the results can be generalized to $q>2$.
+Li and Xing have shown that there exists an integer $N(d, q)$ such that any $((n,K,d))_q$ code for which $n>N$ must satisfy the QHB \cite{lixing}, an idea posited earlier by Aly \cite{alyproofsketch}.
+Here $q$ again refers to a $q$-level quantum system.
+As mentioned above, we assume we are dealing with qubits ($q=2$) for simplicity, but the results can be generalized to $q>2$.